SamHDev/blumerun/README.md

 ### Add a Script
 All scripts are run from a bash file, regardless if they are python or java.
 You first need to create a .sh file to run your code.
-In this example I'm running a simple python script called `looptest.py`
+In this example I'm running a simple python script called `looptest.py` here is a quick demo script:
 ```py
 import time
 count = 0